gregorybel/combo-pairing/Backup.md

        * any other ideas?
      3. The resulting tar archive can be examined or unpacked with `tar` (use `-x` to unpack)

- 1. The Bluetooth pairing information can be fetched for safekeeping off-phone:
+ 1. The Bluetooth pairing information can be fetched for safekeeping off-phone.
+Example from Lineageos 14.1:
     ```
     adb pull /data/misc/bluedroid/bt_config.conf
     ```